-Orientation services are required for all first-time college students and are available to all students entering COD.
+Orientation services are required for all students entering COD.

 - Students will receive academic planning assistance; information about college facilities, resources, and policies; and a review of student rights and responsibilities.

-- An online orientation is available through WebAdvisor on the MyCOD portal.
+- An online orientation is available through the MyCOD portal.
 Instructions for accessing the online orientation are located on the College of the Desert's "Getting Started" webpage.

-- In-person orientation may be available prior to registration periods.
-Contact the Counseling Center by phone at 760.773.2521 or visit the Counseling webpage for more information.
+- Contact the Counseling Center by phone at 760.773.2521 or visit the Counseling webpage for more information.

-All new, first-time students are placed in English, reading, and mathematics based on a multiple measures.
+All students have a right to access transfer-level English and math.
+New, first-time students are placed in English, reading, and mathematics based on a multiple measures.
 Placement information and resources for guided self-placement are available on the College website.
 Students are encouraged to speak with a counselor regarding their placement.

 Student Education Plans (SEPs)